kirbyj/praatdet/README.md

 <a name="peakdet"></a>
 ### Peak detection

-Peak detection proceeds in three strages:
+Peak detection proceeds in three stages:

 1. First, take the derivative and use this to find closing peaks: